Sonjeet/personal-blog/README.md

 - Add a contact page
 - Add an about page
 - Implement a comments section using FaaS (similar to how Smashing Magazing have written their comments section logic)
-- Let me know of anything you think I should add by contacting me on the socials below...
+- Let me know of anything you think I should add by contacting me on the socials below and I can add it to my [roadmap](https://app.asana.com/0/1165078116944169/board)

 ## Socials
 - Twitter: [@sonj_98](https://twitter.com/sonj_98)